dekimpew/dekimpew.github.io/docs/tanzu/index.md

 - vSphere with Tanzu
 - vSphere IAAS Control Plane

 I know, we're not making it sound sexy right? vIAASCP rolls right off the tongue.
-I will try to be consistent and will probably use the __WCP__ acronym across all documents.
+I will try to be consistent and will probably use the __WCP__ acronym across all documents unless we come up with a better name.